tigsus/igorg/README.md

 ## Support

 Use the `Issues` tab to view all support or feature requests.
 You may submit a new issue from there.
 New submissions should be relevant to the project.
-For unrelated projects or to speak to someone about a new project, confidentially email `support@igorg.org` or post an issue for public viewing on [igorg](https://github.com/tigsus/igorg/issues).
+For unrelated projects or to speak to someone about a new project, email `support@igorg.org` or post an issue for public viewing on [igorg](https://github.com/tigsus/igorg/issues).

 ![Issues](https://github.com/tigsus/igorg/blob/master/images/issues.png)